iotaledger/wallet.rs/documentation/docs/welcome.md

 ---
 # Welcome

-Welcome to the official IOTA Wallet Library Software documentation!
+Welcome to the official IOTA Wallet Library Software documentation.
 You can use our documentation to help streamline integrating an IOTA Wallet into your applications.
 If you want to learn more about the IOTA client libraries, you can check out our [blog post](https://blog.iota.org/the-new-iota-client-libraries-harder-better-faster-stronger/) on how they work.

 ## wallet.rs

-`wallet.rs` is a general wallet library written in the programming language Rust.
-It is currently utilized by our wallet software, `Firefly`, and other software components across the IOTA ecosystem.
+`wallet.rs` is a general wallet library written in Rust.
+It is currently utilized by our wallet software, [Firefly](https://firefly.iota.org/), and other software components across the IOTA ecosystem.

-`wallet.rs` contains all of the specs to safely build wallets or integrations that require value-based transfers (such as exchanges, pay-as-you-go systems, etc.).
-Additionally, amongst other features, `wallet.rs` includes account state management and backup, account creation,and transferring tokens. `wallets.rs` is also based on our official _one-source-code-of-truth_ [IOTA Rust library](https://github.com/iotaledger/iota.rs) and can be integrated with the [Stronghold enclave](https://blog.iota.org/iota-stronghold-6ce55d311d7c/) to achieve a maximum level of security.
+`wallet.rs` contains all of the specs to safely build wallets or integrations that require value-based transfers, such as exchanges and pay-as-you-go systems.
+Additionally, amongst other features, `wallet.rs` includes account state management and backup, account creation, and transferring tokens. `wallets.rs` is also based on our official _one-source-code-of-truth_ [IOTA Rust library](https://github.com/iotaledger/iota.rs) and can be integrated with the [Stronghold enclave](https://blog.iota.org/iota-stronghold-6ce55d311d7c/) to achieve a maximum level of security.

 :::note